lf-edge/eden/README.md

 Also, you need to install `uuidgen`.

-Your user needs to be able to run `docker` commands and able to access kvm.
+You need to be able to run docker commands and able to access virtualization accelerators (KVM on Linux or machyve on Mac OS X)

 ## Quickstart
 ```